vkabachenko/yii2-filepond/README.md

 ### Filepond options

-Filepond options described at the [documentation](https://pqina.nl/filepond/docs/) can be set by two ways.
+Filepond options described at the [documentation](https://pqina.nl/filepond/docs/) can be set by setting `instanceOptions` or `settingsOptions`.

 This is the preferred way: